 Homemade tortilla chips (as opposed to storebought) make it extra special, but they definitely are not a deal breaker.

-If you loved my Guacamole with Balsamic Reduction, try some of my other delicious chip dip recipes:
+Try some of my other delicious chip dip recipes:

 Tools for making guacamole:

 Wood cutting board – wood won’t dull your knives like plastic and if treated properly, has natural antimicrobial properties.